AnyelaDev/Tech_assessment/reimagined/Planning/Issues.md

 - Day 5: Template/URL Polish (Issue H)

 ## Critical Success Path
-The minimum viable improvement path was: **Issue 1 → Issue A → Issue B**. ✅ **This has been completed** - we went from broken to working with comprehensive tests.
+The minimum viable improvement path was: **Issue 1 → Issue 6 → Issue 7 → Issue B**. ✅ **This has been completed** - we went from broken to working with comprehensive tests and enhanced AI processing.
 Everything else can be done iteratively as time permits.

 ## Risk Mitigation
 - ✅ **Issue 1 risk resolved** - Claude API integration is stable and working